Universal credit is a new benefit that will eventually replace benefits including jobseeker's allowance, income support and housing benefit.

 - working tax credit

 Many other benefits will continue to exist.
-Some will count as income when universal credit is calculated.

 Who can claim universal credit

 In some areas only single people without children can apply.
 In other areas, couples or people with children can also apply.

 Who can't claim universal credit

 You can't normally claim universal credit if you are:

 - under the age of 18

 However there are some exceptions.
 Get advice to check if you're eligible.